utmandrew/virtual-mystery/docs/docker_setup/README.md

 5. **Copy in SSL certificates**
     Obtain SSL certificates for the domain you will be hosting Virtual Mystery on, and copy those certificates into `virtual-mystery/src/data/ssl`.
 The [readme](https://github.com/utmandrew/virtual-mystery/blob/master/src/data/ssl/readme.txt "ssl certificates readme") has more information about the types of certificates needed.

+6. **Start up the containers**
+    Make sure docker is running, you can start it by running the command `sudo service docker start`.
+    `cd` to `virtual-mystery/src` and run `sudo docker-compose up --build -d` and the website should begin building.